-Grafton, WI, February 24, 2012 — The Lakeshore Chinooks, the area’s new baseball team is seeking help from the community.
-This summer, 30 college baseball players from around the country will move to our area to play on the inaugural Chinooks team.
+The Lakeshore Chinooks, beginning their third season of play this summer, are seeking help from the community.
+This summer, 30-40 college baseball players from around the country will move to our area to play for the Chinooks at Kapco Park on the campus of Concordia University Wisconsin.
 These players will live with host families during the season from late May to mid-August.

 “Host families help us take care of these players.
 The families help our players feel like they are at home,” says Chad Bauer, Lakeshore Chinooks Assistant General Manager.
 “The players become role models, and the host families’ children really look up to the players.”

-The Host Family Program benefits the families as well as the players.
-The players often become more than just a guest; they become a part of the family.
+The Host Family Program benefits the families as well as the players, as they often become more than just a guest; they become a part of the family.
 And you never know; you may just be getting to know a future pro!
 Become a host family, and GET HOOKED!